 On November 25, 2014, the Japanese government revised the Pharmaceutical Affairs Law (PAL) into the new “Act on Securing Quality Efficacy and Safety of Pharmaceuticals, Medical Devices, Regenerative and Cellular Therapy Products, Gene Therapy Products, and Cosmetics”, also known as the Pharmaceuticals and Medical Devices Act (PMD Act).
 With the new PMD Act, the approval process for manufacturers was changed from a license and accreditation process—known as Foreign Manufacturer Accreditation (FMA) or Accreditation of Foreign Manufacturers (AFM)—to a registration process—known as “Toroku” or Foreign Manufacturer Registration (FMR).

 The major change from the license and accreditation process to the registration process is that Buildings and Facilities Regulation (BFR) compliance is no longer a prerequisite for the application.
-This means that applicants no longer need to submit manufacturing facility information such as floor plans and production process flowcharts for the FMR application, unless the PMDA determines that a rare on-site inspection is necessary.
+This means that applicants no longer need to submit manufacturing facility information such as floor plans and production process flowcharts for the FMR application in Japan, unless the PMDA determines that a rare on-site inspection is necessary.

 Previously, the FMA/AFM license and accreditation system also required additional facilities to be registered, such as facilities involved with cell tissue or labeling and storage.
 With the FMR system, only the design facility, main assembling plant, sterilizer site (for sterile medical device products), and domestic distribution center need to be registered.